|

 withdrawal, the former capital of

-remained occupied.
-Now the rebuilding of the town is begun by Cissa, although
+declined but has remained occupied.
+Now the rebuilding of the town is begun by

-its old name is forgotten in favour of that of its new ruler, becoming
+it that the city's old name is forgotten in favour of that of its new ruler,

 c.514 - c.600 |

 Britons?
-The Suth Seaxe lose their prominence and
+The Suth Seaxe clearly lose their prominence and are not mentioned

-are not mentioned in any records until the middle of the seventh century.
+in any records until the middle of the seventh century.
+Following Badon, strong

-an extension of Kentish rule over the eastern parts of the territory, but
+the land, suggesting an extension of Kentish rule over the eastern parts of the

-possibility is that the royal family was largely destroyed and did not
+possibility is that his line had largely been destroyed and did not

 survive Cissa (if he even existed).
 A century and a half later, other

-families had risen to prominence and it is from these that the kings are
+families have risen to prominence and it is from these that the kings are

 selected.
-Unfortunately, no authentic king list remains.
-Even the kings
+Unfortunately, no authentic king list remains and there is no

-themselves ruled in groups of three or four at a time, with power
+the kings themselves rule in groups of three or four at a time, with power

 |